EdwardG5/tempCrossword/README.md

 #---------------------------------------------------------------------------#

 Pending issues:
-1) display is not correctly translating boards into the word structures.
+1) display is not correctly translating boards into the word structures. : RESOLVED
 2) display is not correctly displaying the found solutions (maybe - unclear since the solutions don't make sense right now: see 1)
 3) The logic flow is right now concentrated in crosswordSolver.
 It makes more sense to have this in display - or in a separate file calling both GUI and logic controls.
 Right now e.g. the dictionary is converted into a trie every time submit is hit - this is something that should only be done once.